Best Private Schools in NYC – 2025

 - 100 East End Ave, New York, NY 10028

 Academic Highlights: Chapin is an all-girls school.
 The student-to-teacher is 6:1.
-21% of students receive tuition assistance.
+85% of faculty hold advanced degrees.
 Computer science courses are available beginning in 8th grade; the school also offers Mandarin and advanced coursework in the arts.
-48% of students identify as students of color.
+14 varsity sports are offered and 40 clubs including teams in Robotics and Ethics.

 The Spence School – NYC